parallax/reinvent-2018/aws-sa-exam.md

 - If data is unstructured, it's S3
 - Know when and why to use Auto scaling
 - Choose the instance and database type that makes the most sense for your workload

+# Domain 3 - Specify Secure Applications and Architectures

+3.1 Determine how to secure application tiers
+3.2 Determine how to secure data
+3.3 Define the networking infrastructure

+The shared responsibility model is the most important slide in any course.

+Fundamental that everything is understood.

+Customers secure: You secure IN the cloud
+- Customer Data
+- Platforms, apps, Identity & Access management
+- Operating System, Network & Firewall Configuration
+- Client-Side Data encryption
+- Server-Side Data encryption
+- Network Traffic Protection

+Amazon secures: They're responsible for the security OF the cloud
+- Foundation services
+  - Compute
+  - storage
+  - Database
+  - Networking
+Infrastructure:
+- Availability Zones
+- Regions
+- Edge locations

+## AWS IAM

+- Centrally manage users and user permissions
+- Control which AWS resources users/applications can access
+- Create users, groups, roles and policies
+- Integrates with Microsoft Active Directory and AWS Directory Service
+- Principle of Least Privilege

+Identities:
+- IAM Users and groups
+- IAM Roles
+- Federated Users (AD etc)
+- Web Identify Federation (Cognito)

+Look at "When to Use AWS STS"

+IP restrictions are a whack-a-mole and not currently supported.

+Roles are temporary credentials

+## Data In-transit

+- SSL/TLS
+- VPN
+- Import export/snowball
+- Direct connect is in the exam

+Data sent to the AWS API

+- AWS API calls use HTTPS
+- All signed with Sigv4

+CloudTrail -- traces

+## Data at rest in S3

+Priva

+te by default

+Access of HTTP or HTTPS
+Audit of access to all objects
+Supports resource-based policies
+- buckets
+- Prefixes
+- objects

+Server-side encyptions

+- S3 managed
+- KMS-Managed
+- Customer provided keys

+Client-Side encryption

+- KMS-Managed Customer Master Key (CSE-KMS)
+- Client-side Master Key (CSE-C)

+KMS is a management services that rotates keys automatically.

+DynamoDB supports encryption at the row-level

+SES potentially mentioned in the test.

+EBS - Encrypted at the volume level

+CloudHSM is hardware-based key management

+Keys are managed only by the customer

+FIPS 140 Level 3  is CloudHSM

+Pricing for KMS is per dollar per call

+[ ] Watch the Protecting Your Data in AWS video
+[ ] Read the Encrypting Data at rest whitepaper

+S3 is a major topic in this exam.

+A